mvanderkamp/westures-core/README.md

 ```

 And we also need a handler.
 This function will be called whenever a gesture hook
-returns non-null data.
+returns an object.
 For Follow, this is just the move phase, but the handler
 doesn't need to know that.
 The data returned by the hook will be available
 inside the handler.